 While most people don’t expect to sustain an injury while on the job, injuries occur more frequently than people realize.
 Additionally, some workers are oblivious of how they should handle the situation after they are injured.

-If you are harmed while working on an industrial site in Mobile, AL, you should first notify your supervisor and request that they file a report.
+If you are harmed while working on an industrial site in Alabama, you should first notify your supervisor and request that they file a report.
 The incident report will state the details of the accident, any injuries you suffered, and what steps were taken after the accident occurred.

 After you inform your supervisor, you should seek medical attention.
 Even if you assume you did not endure any major injuries, it’s in your best interest to be evaluated by a medical professional.